 What Will You Do?

 Our students have interned at the BET Network, Jim Henson Creature Workshop, The Washington Post, Time Inc., Us Weekly, HBO Documentaries, The New York Times Magazine, MTV Networks, and Fortune and Popular Science magazines.
-Many of our students attend top graduate and professional programs, while others embark upon careers at organizations such as ABC Studios, ESPN, HBO, and the New York Times.
+Many of our students attend top graduate programs, while others establish careers at organizations such as ABC Studios, ESPN, HBO, and the New York Times.